threefoldfoundation/www_threefold_io/content/page/token/partenerships/sec5/index.md

 ---
 id: decentralized
 img: ./decentralized.png
-title: Be Decentralized
+title: Be decentralized
 ---

 TFT is decentralized and global.
-There's no company or bank that can decide to print more TFT, or change the terms of use.
-The maximum supply for TFT is capped at 4 billion.
-More tokens can never be created.
+There’s no company or bank that can print more of them or change the terms of usage.
+The TFT economy is capped at 4 Billion.